-Study of the basic concepts, standards, principles, and practices underlying published financial reports.
-Specific topics include approaches to the specification of accounting principles, bases of asset valuation, income measurement, and the measurement of corporate equities.
-Attention is devoted to current generally accepted accounting principles, to controversial reporting problems, and to prospective new developments.
-PREREQUISITES: MN 3161.
+Advanced study of the basic concepts and standards underlying published financial reports.
+Specific topics include various approaches to the formulation of accounting standards, bases of asset valuation, alternative concepts of earnings, and measurement of equities.
+Attention is devoted to alternative accounting methods, controversial reporting issues, and prospective future developments.
+Current accounting standards are evaluated critically in the light of theoretical constructs.
+PREREQUISITE: MN 3161.